 Implementation review

-When the developers release a new build of an app, testers and designers tackle it separately.
-Testers ensure all parts of the app are working as expected and incorporate the design.
-Designers only do the latter, paying special attention to details in the UI.
+When the developers release a new app build, testers and designers tackle it separately.
+The QA team ensures all parts of the app are working as expected and incorporate the design.
+The design team only does the latter, paying special attention to details in the UI.

 This is one area that can be substantially improved by designers and testers working together.